 Does success bring happiness?
 Not any guarantee.

-In fact, you can be happy now and still strive for more.
-This will actually make you more accomplished and will make you perform better in all aspects of life, and you will enjoy the ride as well.
+You can be happy now and still strive for more.
+This will help you bag accomplishments as well as perform better in many other aspects of life.
+And you will enjoy the ride as well.

 Happiness is a journey, not a destination.
 Do what makes you happy (check out The Happiness Formula).